ImagicalMine/ImagicalMine/README.md

 - This is a third-party build of [PocketMine-MP](https://github.com/PocketMine/PocketMine-MP).
 ImagicalMine is in no way affiliated with [PocketMine-MP](https://github.com/PocketMine/PocketMine-MP).
 - Please read the [contributing guidelines](https://github.com/ImagicalCorp/ImagicalMine/blob/master/CONTRIBUTING.md) before submitting an issue or a pull request.
 Any contributions that don't match them will be closed immediately by a team member.
 - Please do not use the issue tracker as a chat room.
 If you want to chat and ask questions, contact [@ImagicalTeam on Twitter](https://twitter.com/ImagicalTeam) or join the [official forums](http://forums.imagicalmine.me).
+- We're proud to say that ImagicalMine has the best redstone system so far.
+Thanks for all your support!

 ## Acknowledgements